Lunilux24/ProjectManagementApp/README.md

 | PUT     | /api/projects/:id             | update a project by id                         |
 | DELETE  | /api/projects/:id             | delete a project by id                         |
 | GET     | /api/projects?title=[keyword] | find all projects where title contains keyword |

+#### Frontend
+- React app with pages to list all projects, view project details, create new project, edit project, and delete project
+- Use Axios to make API calls to the backend
+- Use React Router for navigation between pages
+- Use Bootstrap for styling and layout
+- Use React Toastify for notifications on successful or failed operations